PicsArt/cppbind/docs/03_get_started/03_enums.rst

 As we can see in the above example we can extend enums logic by using **code_fragment** variable.
 Code fragments defined with this variable are appended to the enum definition.
-Particularly in this example we added custom conversion from enum to string for all tree languages.
+Particularly in this example we added custom conversion from enum to string for all three languages.
 Notice that for swift we have also used **bases_list** variable to make the enum implement `CustomStringConvertible` protocol.
 We also can customize enum case field names using **enum_field_name_prefix** variable, which can be used to add a user defined prefix string to enum field names in target language.